If you live in a hail-prone region, you’ll want to ask these questions when searching for the best type of roof for hail:

 - Can be transferred to the new owner should you decide to sell your home.

-- Is issued by a manufacturer that has been in business for a substantial amount of time, after all, a warranty means nothing should the manufacturer go out of business.
+- Is issued by a manufacturer that has been in business for a substantial amount of time.

 You’ll want to read the fine print of any warranty carefully.
 Use caution if the roof’s manufacturer: